 Also in today's links: explaining chimp attacks, preventing terrorist attacks, attacking illicit duck love and more.

 "Socially interactive" robots are being developed that can interact naturally with people, such as turning toward a person to give the impression of paying attention.
 The goal is to have such machines perform assistive tasks from hugging to encouraging stroke victims to perform important exercises or children with autism to imitate behavior.
 Researchers designing what such robots will look like also have to avoid the "uncanny valley" -- a phrase based on the idea that people are most comfortable with robots that look either completely human, or identifiably not human.

 Also in today's links: blaming quants, mapping science, imaging religion, and more.

 Scientists who plagiarize papers or make up data are sort of like teachers who sleep with their students -- there's just no good excuse, but that doesn't keep the guilty parties from trying to plead their case with really dumb reasoning.

 Also in today's links: using printers to create bones, Ecstasy to treat soldiers, and Facebook to get attention for elephant seals.

 In light of the ongoing world financial collapse, here's a tip to banks: take a look at your customers.
 A new study suggests that a person's creditworthiness can be seen in his or her face.
 And here's a tip to would-be borrowers: try not to look shifty.
 (Points off from the article, though, for not explaining what exactly that means, though.)

-Also in today's links: cell phone projectors, the next e-reader, and more.
+Also in today's links: hilarious species names, the next level of smart in phones, and more.